SHAREHOLDERS AGREEMENT

 SHARE STRUCTURE AND OWNERSHIP

 The Company is incorporated under the Corporations Act 2001 (Cth) ss.
 140–141.
 The Shareholders hold the following shares in the issued capital of the Company: Shareholder 1 holds 400 Ordinary shares representing approximately 40.0% of the issued shares (voting, one vote per share, s.
 250E); Shareholder 2 holds 350 Ordinary shares representing approximately 35.0% (voting, one vote per share); and Shareholder 3 holds 250 Ordinary shares representing approximately 25.0% (voting, one vote per share).
-No further shares shall be issued without compliance with clause 8 of this Agreement.
+No further shares shall be issued except in accordance with this Agreement and the requirements of Corporations Act 2001 s.
+254A.

 2.